-Kay Francis is an archetype of the early sound stars: huge box office through the early 1930s, moving to supporting roles (e.g., It's A Date, the 1940 film with child star Deanna Durbin in the lead) and then starring in minor films (Little Men, 1940, playing the adult Jo March) when the decade was over.
+Kay Francis is an archetype of the early sound stars: huge box office popularity through the early 1930s, then moving into supporting roles (e.g., It's A Date, the 1940 film with child star Deanna Durbin in the lead) and starring in minor films (Little Men, 1940, playing the adult Jo March) when the decade was over.

 Cover subject of the TCM September 2008 Now Playing Guide

-For another look at the idea that Kay Francis' had faded toward the end of her 30s career, consider this quote from the Kay Francis bio page at Hollywood Legends:
+For a look at the idea that Kay Francis' had faded toward the end of her 30's career, consider this quote from the Kay Francis bio page at Hollywood Legends: